mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

   }
 }
 ```
 What's next?
 What about making load balancer configurable?
+This way it will be more flexible and easy to tweak.

-so the configuration file might look like:
+So, the configuration file might look like:
 ```conf
 port="8080", // load blanacer port
 host="localhost", // load balancer host